 - The best way to experience the best features of Mont Saint Michel is to stay nearby.
 This is why we don't recommend doing a day tour to Mont Saint Michel from Paris.
 However, we do not recommend staying at a hotel on Mont Saint Michel itself either.
 The hotels there do not offer the level of comfort and service we select for our travelers.

 - We have therefore picked exceptional B&B accommodation within 25 miles of Mont St Michel, where travelers can rest in peace and comfort.
-You will be able to choose from a typically Norman old stone building farm or a magnificent castle where you will be hosted by Monsieur le Comte (the Earl) and Madame la Comtesse (the Countess).
+You will be able to choose from a typically Norman old stone building farm or a magnificent castle.

 - You do not necessarily need to go all the way to the Finistère (at the tip of the Brittany peninsula) to get a feel for this very picturesque region.
 From the Mont Saint Michel, we will recommend some special ports and charming towns where you will really feel like you're in Brittany.
 You'll see granite stone houses, little ports, huge waves crashing down on the immense rocks along the beaches.
 You'll also eat some delicious crêpes!!

 - In a day or two, you will have the opportunity to discover the Celtic culture of which the locals are very proud.
 They feel this differentiates them from the rest of France.
 Some local schools still teach in the regional language, Breton.

 Some little ports are easily accessible if you spend one more day near Mont Saint Michel